 Carl Sagan phoned Gilbert Levin to congratulate him for being the first person in history to discover life on another planet in 1976.
 For those few days after that call they partied, bought champagne and cigars.
 But it didn't last.
-Carl Sagan would quickly withdraw his congratulations...
+Carl Sagan would then withdraw his congratulations...
+What happened...?

 Gilbert Levin was a NASA scientist who had developed an experiment on the Viking lander called the Labeled Release experiment.